GDQuest/blender-power-sequencer/README.md

 As there are many features, keymaps aren't automatically added.
 Version 1 will allow you to add keymaps from the preferences.
 In the meantime, you can use [this keymap file](https://github.com/GDquest/Blender-power-sequencer/blob/master/utils/power-vse-shortcuts.py).
 It's in the add-on's `/utils` folder.

+## Docs and tutorials

+The docs are currently on the [ GitHub Wiki ](https://github.com/GDquest/Blender-power-sequencer/wiki).

+We also have a growing list of [ Free video tutorials ](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI).

+## Give us a hand!

+We're already working together with Davide Cristi (https://github.com/davcri) to help more people create videos with Blender.
+This add-on is a living, open project, and we'd be glad to welcome new contributors!
+We need people to:

+- Code new features
+- Improve existing features
+- Help solidify the code
+- Write mini-tutorials on the [ docs repository ](https://github.com/GDquest/Blender-power-sequencer-docs/)

 ## Other add-ons

 Here are other recommended add-ons for a better editing workflow: